SAP-samples/teched2022-DA180/exercises/ex5/README.md

 __Step 2 - Model the fuel price forecast__
-The Additive-Model-Analysis (aka prophet) forecasting method allows to add external factor and changepoint information as input to the analysis.
+The __Additive-Model-Analysis (aka prophet) forecasting method__ allows to add external factor and changepoint information as input to the analysis.
 Hence it requires us to pass-in a respective table or dataframe with the analysis.
-We use the dataframe create_table-method, to create the empty holiday-data needed.
+ We use the __dataframe create_table-method__, to create the empty holiday-data needed.
-- During table creation using the dataframe-connection __create_table__-method, you can use the schema=-option if you seek to save the table to a different schema than the default user schema.
+- During table creation you can use the schema=-option if you seek to save the table to a different schema than the default user schema.
 ````Python
 # Prepare holiday data table (for simplicity an empty table) for the forecast model function
 conn.create_table(